jolietran525/trac/README.md

-# About the Project
+# About the Project: Transportation Data Equity Initiative

-The Transportation Data Equity Initiative project is led by the Taskar Center for Accessible Technology (TCAT) and co-investigated by the Washington State Transportation Center (TRAC) at the University of Washington.
-This initiative aims to provide detailed, accurate data about pedestrian spaces, effectively bridging the gap between existing data and the real-world needs of those with mobility challenges.
+In the dynamic realm of accessible technology, the Transportation Data Equity Initiative is a groundbreaking project led by the Taskar Center for Accessible Technology (TCAT) in collaboration with the Washington State Transportation Center (TRAC) at the University of Washington.
+Our mission is clear: to bridge the gap between existing data and the real-world needs of individuals facing mobility challenges.

+## The Challenge: Enhancing Pedestrian Spaces Through Data Precision

-This project recognizes the vital role of detailed and accurate data concerning pedestrian spaces, travel environments, and travel services in trip planning, concierge services, and mobile wayfinding applications.
-We realize that data on pedestrian spaces must be as descriptive and specific as possible.
-For instance, instead of labeling a path 'wheelchair accessible,' we need to "store data on its steepness and interpret it based on rules like 'no steepness greater than eight percent'".
-We will deploy this project in six counties: two each in Maryland, Oregon, and Washington state.
+Recognizing the pivotal role of accurate data in trip planning, concierge services, and mobile wayfinding applications, our initiative focuses on refining data related to pedestrian spaces.
+We go beyond mere labels, insisting on granularity, such as storing data on the steepness of paths with rules like 'no steepness greater than eight percent.'
+This meticulous approach ensures that our data serves the diverse needs of individuals with mobility challenges.
+Our scope extends across six counties, with targeted deployment in Maryland, Oregon, and Washington state.

-# My Role
+## My Role as a GIS Analyst at TRAC:

-As a GIS Analyst at TRAC, my role serves the purpose of automating the process of collecting and intergrating data from publicly available transportation data into OpenStreetMap (OSM) so that we have a more comprehensive sidewalk dataset that is openly available.
+In my capacity as a GIS Analyst at TRAC, I play a key role in automating the collection and integration of publicly available transportation data into OpenStreetMap (OSM).
+This initiative aims to create a more comprehensive and openly accessible sidewalk dataset, addressing the specific needs of our community.

-# My Conflation Attempts
-Here are the conflation attempts that I have been working on:
+## Conflation Attempts: Navigating Complex Networks

+I have been actively engaged in two significant conflation attempts, each designed to harmonize diverse datasets and enhance the quality of sidewalk information.

-1. ARNOLD-OSM
+### 1. ARNOLD-OSM Conflation:
+   - **Purpose:** Vet data inconsistencies, transfer data between datasets, and identify associated network segments.
-    The following process is designed to conflate two networks: OpenStreetMap (OSM) and All Roads Network Of Linear Referenced Data (ARNOLD).
-These two networks contain sidewalk data (OSM) and street data (ARNOLD).
-The outcome of the process can be used for multiple purposes, including:
+   - **My Contribution:** Employing advanced GIS techniques, I orchestrated the conflation of OpenStreetMap (OSM) and the All Roads Network Of Linear Referenced Data (ARNOLD).
+The outcome enhances our understanding of sidewalk and street data, offering valuable insights for trip planning and infrastructure improvement.

-    * Vetting of data by finding inconsistencies between two datasets
-    * Allowing for transfer from one dataset to another by identifying comparable network segments and nodes
-    * Identifying parallel and associated network segments (e.g. in this case, which roadway segments should be associated with which sidewalk segments and vice versa)
-2. SDOT-OSM
+### 2. SDOT-OSM Conflation:
-    The following process is designed to conflate two networks: OpenStreetMap (OSM) and Seattle Department of Transportation (SDOT).
-The networks include two alternative sidewalk networks, and one crossing network versus one accessible pedestrian signal network.
-The outcome of the process can be used for multiple purposes, including:
-    * Vetting of data by finding inconsistencies between two datasets
-    * Allowing for transfer from one dataset to another by identifying comparable network segments and nodes
-    * Identifying parallel and associated network segments (e.g., which sidewalks segments in this network should be associated with which sidewalk segments in another network and vice versa.)
+   - **Purpose:** Identify inconsistencies, facilitate data transfer, and pinpoint associated network segments.
+   - **My Contribution:** Through a meticulous process, I navigated the conflation of OpenStreetMap (OSM) with the Seattle Department of Transportation (SDOT) data.
+This resulted in an enriched dataset, facilitating improved accessibility information and contributing to the overall success of our initiative.

+## Technical Proficiency:

+My work encompasses a range of technical skills, including expertise in GIS tools, data integration, and conflation techniques.
+By leveraging these skills, I contribute to the creation of a robust and reliable sidewalk dataset that serves the diverse needs of our community.

+## Results and Future Steps:

+The conflation processes I led have yielded tangible outcomes, including enhanced data accuracy and improved accessibility information.
+As we move forward, I remain committed to refining and expanding our dataset, ensuring its ongoing relevance and impact.

+This portfolio is a testament to my dedication to leveraging technology for social good, and I am excited about the potential for positive change that our work in the Transportation Data Equity Initiative brings to communities facing mobility challenges.